What is the Tree Farm Program?

 Second, they must have a written and implemented forest management plan that accounts for the production of forest products, water quality, wildlife habitat, soil conservation, biodiversity, and recreation opportunities.

-The Tree Farm must also meet certain minimum standards and guidelines known as the Standards of Sustainability.
+The Tree Farm must also meet certain minimum standards and guidelines known as the

 - A Commitment to Practicing Sustainable Forestry